LAKE RONKONKOMA ADVISORY BOARD

 Dear Constituents and Visitors to the 12th District:

 I pledge to continue my mission to ensure that government in the 12th Legislative District and across Suffolk County is more than a line on your tax bill and red tape in front of your ambitions.
 I have led efforts to ensure that government functions efficiently and responsively to meet your needs and aid you in achieving your goals.
-I am honored to serve as Chairman of the Republican Caucus and as a member of the Public Safety Committee, the Ways and Means Committee, the Budget and Finance Committee, and the Economic Development Committee.
+I am honored to serve as Chairman of the Republican Caucus and as a member of the Public Safety, Ways and Means, Budget and Finance, and Economic Development Committees.

 Where the public sector stands in your way – accruing unnecessary expenses that only increase your taxes – I will seek to cut government back.
 Meanwhile, I aim to use our public assets to preserve valuable land and water resources.
 I will also make sure that our resources are devoted to such functions as crime prevention and street safety: services that contribute to a thriving county.

 As your Legislator, please view me as your guide and advocate to the broad array of county functions and services at your disposal.
-Over 1,400 of your neighbors have received guidance and assistance from my office; I invite you to join their number.
-My door is always open to your concerns, opinions, needs and goals – so please feel free to come on in.
+Over 1,800 of your neighbors have received guidance and assistance from my office; I invite you to join their number.
+My door is always open to your concerns, opinions, needs and goals – so please feel free to come on in or call us at (631) 854-3735.
+You may also contact us online at John.Kennedy@suffolkcountyny.gov.

-I aim to ensure that government in the 12th District is not an obstacle in your path, but a vehicle to your success and happiness.
+I pledge to ensure that government in the 12th District is not an obstacle in your path, but a vehicle to your success and happiness.
 I will not rest until this is not merely my vision, but your reality.

 August 15, 2013: The campaign to reduce Smithtown-area groundwater flooding has witnessed a number of recent developments.